Unisa Registration Account Number

 - Account name Unisa Students Deposits

-- Account number: Select Unisa on the list of pre-approved public beneficiaries
+- Account number: Select Unisa from the list of pre-approved public beneficiaries

 - Student number, space, 5400374721 (study fees allocation number)